1805864/CS220-AU-portfolio/README.md

 <br>

 ## TODO
+- 2022-01-08 write the front page of profile CS220, be ready for peer assessment, check final check folder
+- 2022-01-07 review and rewrite Overview
+- 2022-01-05 need to write about Open Road organisation
+- 2021-12-22 reply to Allisha about the peer assessment
+- 2021-12-22 start a new (old 1.1) map
 - 2021-12-20 write a small introduction for my overview
 - 2021-12-15 find someone to pair upp for the assessment
 - 2021-12-13 create two maps - past and present - talk/elabote about the future one in the essay